-When I were a lad, back in the dim and distant past, we learned about verification and validation so the V in the V-model helped us remember this.
+Back in the dim and distant past, we learned about verification and validation so the V in the V-model helped us remember this.
 Except that it didn’t because for me, mnemonics that use the same letter for different concepts don’t work.
-V mnemonics for me deal with “V for Vendetta” or “V for Vengeance” and these concepts do not exist in testing - they exist in project management but not testing.
+V mnemonics for me deal with “V for Vendetta” or “V for Vengeance” and these concepts do not exist in testing (possibly project management but not testing).

 Validation was “Are we doing the right thing?”.
 Verification - did we do it right?